ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 No, the use of Host Factory to provision and delete compute nodes is not supported in the following cases:

 * Provisioning and deleting compute nodes on dedicated hosts.
 Only static compute nodes can be deployed on dedicated hosts.
-* When using Spectrum Scale for shared storage in the cluster.
+* When using Storage Scale for shared storage in the cluster.

 ## Where can I find the custom image name to image ID mappings for each cloud region?
 {: #custom-image-name-mappings}